telerik/xaml-docs/controls/radtransitioncontrol/radtransition-events-overview.md

 ## When Does a Transition Start?

 To check if new content is available or whether a transition has started, you should take care to handle __both__ cases: __Started__ and __Interrupted__.
-They both indicate that a new transition has started/new content is available with the difference being whether the RadTransitionControl has been playing another transition or not.
+They both indicate that a new transition has started/new content is available, with the difference being whether the RadTransitionControl has been playing another transition or not.

 ## Is There a Transition Currently Playing?

 If you want to do some UI related logic, like disabling buttons, while a transition is in progress, you could use the __Started__ and __Interrupted__ states to set the buttons to disabled and the __Completed__ state to reset them back to enabled.

 You can also use the __IsTransitionIdle__ property.
-It allows you to bind the __IsEnabled__ of a UIElement to the __IsTransitionIdle__ property as demonstrated in __Example 3__.
+It allows you to bind the __IsEnabled__ of a UIElement to the __IsTransitionIdle__ property, as demonstrated in __Example 3__.

 #### __[XAML] Example 3: Using the IsTransitionIdle property__
 {{region xaml-radtransition-events-overview_4}}